…Calls for passage of Bill on Internal Auditing

 From Cyriacus Nnaji, Lagos

-President of Society for West African Internal Audit Practitioners (SWAIAP), Noble Patrick Nzechukwu has called on relevant authorities to put in place preventive measures in order to win the war against corruption.
+President of Society for West African Internal Audit Practitioners (SWAIAP), Noble Patrick Nzechukwu has maintained that the government is not serious in its anti-corruption war.

 He also called on the national Assembly to consider and ensure speedy passage of a bill he wrote on Internal Auditing practice in Nigeria.